Google Business Profile Optimization

 Citation Signals

 Citations reinforce trust and consistency.
+Google looks at:

 Location data accuracy